-The Aquadex FlexFlow was granted FDA 510(k) clearance for commercial use on June 3, 2002.
-Additional 510(k) clearances have been received for the Aquadex FlexFlow in subsequent years.
+The Aquadex FlexFlow system was granted FDA 510(k) clearance for commercial use on June 3, 2002.
+Additional 510(k) clearances have been received for the Aquadex FlexFlow system in subsequent years.

 Clinical Trials.
-To obtain FDA approval to market the C-Pulse System, clinical trials are required to support a PMA application.
+To obtain FDA approval to market the C-Pulse System, clinical trials would be required to support a PMA application.
+We have halted clinical trials related to the C-Pulse System.
 These trials generally require submission of an application for an IDE to the FDA.
 The IDE application must be supported by appropriate data, such as animal and laboratory testing results, showing that it is safe to test the device in humans and that the testing protocol is scientifically sound.
 The IDE application must be approved in advance by the FDA for a specified number of patients, unless the product is deemed a non-significant risk device and eligible for more abbreviated IDE requirements.
 Generally, clinical trials for a significant risk device may begin once the IDE application is approved by the FDA and the study protocol and informed consent are approved by appropriate institutional review boards at the clinical trial sites.